thecredibleway/thecredibleway-com/docs/privacy-policy.md

 # Privacy Policy

 ## Introduction
 We value your privacy.
-This Privacy Policy explains how we collect, use, and protect your personal information when you visit our website.
+This Privacy Policy explains how we collect, use and protect your personal information when you visit our website.

 By accessing or using our website, you agree to the terms outlined in this Privacy Policy.

 ## Information We Collect
 We do not collect any personally identifiable information unless you voluntarily provide it (such as through a contact form etc.).
 The information we may collect includes:

-- **Usage Data**: We collect information about how you interact with our website, such as which pages you visit, how long you stay on pages, and what links you click.
+- **Usage Data**: We collect information about how you interact with our website, such as which pages you visit, how long you stay on pages and what links you click.
 This data is **anonymous** and cannot be used to personally identify you.

 ## How We Use Your Data
 We use the information we collect to: